Red-team-401d6/.github/profile/README.md

 Was looking into running an ARPspoof to get information.
 However, that never came to fruition.

 ### Host 10.0.0.175 Process Documentation
+After an extensive reconnaissance, we found out that the following ports are opened:
+**Port 22**, which is been used for SSH, running an  Ubuntu 4ubuntu0.2 (Ubuntu Linux; protocol 2.0) **Port  80**, which is used for http, running a Apache http 2.4.41 ((Ubuntu)) **Port 8089**, which is used for ssl/http, running a Splunkd http Vulnerabilities that can be exploited

+To exploit these, I consider the following approaches:using a bruteforce attack, to gain access to the target host

+SSH (OpenSSH 8.2p1 Ubuntu 4ubuntu0.2): I attempted to brute force the SSH login using a tool like Hydra, John the Ripper, metasploits .
+However I could not gain initial access to this machine.

+**Hydra**: I used this command, hydra -l /home/kali/Downloads/SecLists/Usernames/top-usernames-shortlist.txt -P /home/kali/Downloads/SecLists/Passwords/500-worst-passwords.txt 10.0.0.175 ssh -t 4

+**Metasploits**: using the following command:Here's an example of how you might use Metasploit to gain access to a system via SSH:
+Start Metasploit: First, you need to launch Metasploit.
+You can do this by typing msfconsole in your terminal and pressing enter.
+Wait for Metasploit to load up.

+Use SSH auxiliary scanner: Metasploit contains an auxiliary scanner for SSH.
+You can use it by typing use auxiliary/scanner/ssh/ssh_version.

+Set the RHOSTS: Now you need to tell Metasploit which target or targets you want to scan.
+You can do this with the set RHOSTS command followed by the target IP address or addresses.
+For example, set RHOSTS 10.0.0.175.

+Run the scanner: Now that everything is set up, you can run the scanner with the run or exploit command.

+**HTTP 80 (Apache http 2.4.41)**: You could look for web vulnerabilities.
+Run a tool like  Burp suite, dirbuster, sqlmap, to find potential vulnerabilities in the web application running on port 80.
+In addition, you can manually inspect the website for misconfigurations, insecure direct object references, SQL injection, etc.
+**Dirbuster**: This are my findings:

+**SQLMAP**: This are my findings sqlmap -u "http://192.168.1.250/?p=1&forumaction=search" --dbs

+Ran Tamper set: sqlmap -u "http://10.0.0.175/?p=1&forumaction=search" '--tamper=space2comment' .
+This are the result **Result**:GET parameter 'forumaction' does not seem to be injectable

+**WFUZZ** :Using this command, wfuzz -c -z file,/home/kali/Downloads/SecLists/Usernames/top-usernames-shortlist.txt --hc 404 http://10.0.0.175/FUZZ
+**Result**: I was not able to inject anything.
+**Overall Result**: I was unable to gain access using brute force attack.

+**Splunkd http (Port 8089)**: Depending on the version of Splunk being used, there may be possible exploits.
+This port is typically used for Splunk-to-Splunk and Splunk web browsing activity.
+Splunk's REST API also listens on this port, and if poorly configured, may be vulnerable to attacks.

+For each of these, I perform more in-depth scanning and analysis to identify potential vulnerabilities.
+Tools such as Burp suite, and metasploit  are helpful in identifying known vulnerabilities for the services detected.

+Service detection performed.
+Please report any incorrect results at https://nmap.org/submit/ .
+Nmap done: 1 IP address (1 host up) scanned in 34.57 seconds

+I used Burp suit for injection on port 80: I try I try to use a authentication bypass to bypass the website authentication process,it was not successful, which is shown with the first screenshot below:

+**Result**: .I was  able to confirmed a true positive with an SQLI injection, using  Fuzzing technique(White Box Fuzzing), I was able to found anomaly as a result of injecting payloads to  the search button after I created a user account on the website

+I also try to attack port 8089 which shows they are running  Splunk server on it, it was not  a success either, I used metasploit :
+Open Metasploit by typing msfconsole in the terminal.

+You can search for available Splunk exploits by typing search splunk.

+If an exploit for your specific version of Splunk is available, you can select it by typing use followed by the exploit name.

+Set the target by typing set RHOSTS target_ip_address.

+Set any other required options.

+Run the exploit by typing exploit.
+**Result**: Unable to get the session cookies.

 ### Host 10.0.0.197 Process Documentation